 Managing and mitigating the risks associated with mine waste facilities are important to mining operators and stakeholders.
 A tailings flow runout assessment is used to understand the risk of potential failure to downstream infrastructure and environment.
 Tailings are a common byproduct of mining operations.
 To retrieve the minerals or metal contained in mined ore, the ore is crushed so that subsequent processes can efficiently extract the needed material.
 After extraction, the residual material, called tailings, are then deposited in tailings ponds or used to make the pond containment structures called tailings dams.
 Tailings ponds contain a mixture of tailings particles and water, called slurry.
 If a tailings dam fails, it can flow with great force and cause significant damage to anything in its path.
 In addition to the potential cost in lives and infrastructure, the environmental damage can be severe.

 Tailings dams consist of tailings materials with a variety of grain sizes, depending on the mining process and tailings dam construction approach.
-The image below shows some typical cross-sections of tailings dams constructed with varying layers of coarse and fine materials.
-A tailings dam failure can be modeled with the new tailings model in FLOW-3D HYDRO.
+Numerical models must also account for the varying layers of coarse and fine materials that make up the construction of a tailings dam.

 Bimodal viscosity model